UnrealApex/nvim/README.md

 That being said, suggestions are definitely open!

 ### Plugins
 I have several plugins to enhance my experience using Neovim.
-As a side note, this config only works in Neovim, if you're using Vim, see my [`.vimrc`](/.vimrc).
+As a side note, this config only works in Neovim.
+If you're using Vim, it might be more useful to look at my [`.vimrc`](/.vimrc).
 My plugins are managed using [packer](https://github.com/wbthomason/packer.nvim).
 Packer is bootstrapped automatically when you first run the config.
-The plugins I use are [here](https://github.com/UnrealApex/dotfiles/blob/main/lua/user/core/plugins.lua#L17).
+The plugins I use are [here](https://github.com/UnrealApex/dotfiles/blob/main/lua/user/core/plugins.lua#L31).

 **Notes**
 This config has several dependencies.
-I find it convenient to install them via a package manager:
+Plugins will break if these are not installed:

 - [Neovim](https://github.com/neovim/neovim)
 - [Git](https://git-scm.com/)